Pair potential

 In physics, a pair potential is a function that describes the potential energy of two interacting objects solely as a function of the distance between them.

-Examples of pair potentials include the Coulomb's law in electrodynamics, Newton's law of universal gravitation in mechanics, and the Lennard-Jones potential and the Morse potential in computational chemistry.
+Some interactions, like Coulomb's law in electrodynamics or Newton's law of universal gravitation in mechanics naturally have this form for simple spherical objects.

+For other types of more complex interactions or objects it is useful and common to approximate the interaction by a pair potential, for example interatomic potentials in physics and computational chemistry that use approximations like the Lennard-Jones and Morse potentials.